My Little Pony (2003 toyline): Toys

 Recognizing the older fans of its line, Hasbro has released special collector ponies noticeably different from the regular "G3".
-While some had a general release as "Art Ponies", many are available through special events, such as the annual My Little Pony Collector's Convention and the San Diego Comic Con.
+While some had a general release as "Art Ponies", many are available through special events, such as the annual My Little Pony Collector's Convention and San Diego Comic-Con.
 These ponies are elaborately designed, such as the underwater-themed art pony which has fish and sea creatures printed all over its body, and come in matching display boxes.
 The 2011 SDCC pony is black and pink and has a kawaii skull instead of a "cutie mark".
 There is also a white pony available to customizers.
 Another is a pink pony with a breast cancer awareness ribbon.
 Despite the redesign as "G3.5" and the advent of the "G4" line, Hasbro continued the collector-themed "G3" ponies in their original poses.

 Media

 Direct-to-video animated features

 Between 2003 and 2009, the ponies appeared in a series of direct-to-video shorts and feature-length films.
 Most of them were produced by SD Entertainment.
 These are set in yet another milieu, and feature the "G3" ponies: